pytchlang/pytch-tutorials/script-by-script-catch-apple/tutorial.md

 {{< learner-task >}}

 Give the score-keeper sprite a costume.
-The `Dani` costume from the media library works well, or you can choose a different one.
+The first costume in the _Pytch snake_ bundle in the media library works well, or you can choose a different one.

 {{< learner-task-help >}}

-{{< jr-commit give-ScoreKeeper-costume add-medialib-appearance ["Dani.png"] >}}
+{{< jr-commit give-ScoreKeeper-costumes add-medialib-appearances-entry ["Pytch snake"] >}}

 {{< /learner-task >}}